 - Analysis of the customer experience factors that lead to negative reviews and negative comments online

 A brand reputation management strategy ultimately increases customer confidence by fostering trust between your company and its customers.
 Think of it as an insurance policy to stave off the damaging effects of unflattering user-generated content and every negative comment associated with your brand.

-The Core Components of a Brand Reputation Management Strategy
+The Core Components of a Brand Manager’s Strategy

 Brand management — and brand reputation management — are designed to foster consumer confidence and brand loyalty in your business.
 Even local businesses benefit from a brand reputation management strategy.

-With the many tools and components associated with maintaining a positive brand reputation, several of these components stand out:
+With the many tools and components associated with maintaining a positive brand reputation, several of these components of a corporate reputation management strategy stand out:

 Social Listening and Monitoring